Lisa M. Buttenheim: Personal life

 On June 28, 1992, Lisa M. Buttenheim married fellow United Nations officer Jean- Claude Aime of Haiti.
 They currently resided until recently in Nicosia, Cyprus without the presence of any children.
 On March 12, 2012, Buttenheim's father, Curtis R. Buttenheim, died in Pittsfield, Massachusetts.

 Career

 In March 1983, Lisa M. Buttenheim began her involvement in the United Nations, and so far has dedicated her life for 30 years.
 She served on numerous departments and carried a variety of leadership positions and focused closely on humanitarian efforts towards the United Nations peacekeeping efforts.
 In some ways Buttenheim's first significant role was as a “Senior Political Adviser in the Office of the Director-General, United Nations Office at Geneva” over the course from May 1997 to February 2003.
-For three years, from April 2004 to December 2007, Buttenheim was the director of the Asia and Middle East Division in the Department of Peacekeeping Operations.
-Here most current job with the United Nations as Assistant Secretary-General for Field Support.
+For three years, from April 2004 to December 2007, Buttenheim was the director of the Asia and Middle East Division in the United Nations Department of Peace Operations.
+Her most current job with the United Nations as Assistant Secretary-General for Field Support.